NanboLi/FACTS/facts_ssm/demos/time_series/readme.md

    def __init__(self, configs):
       super().__init__(configs)
 ```
 .
-After this, one needs to configure ```Time-Series-Library/exp/exp_basic.py``` and ```Time-Series-Library/run.py``` accordingly to ensure compatiability.
+After this, one needs to configure ```Time-Series-Library/exp/exp_basic.py``` and ```Time-Series-Library/run.py``` accordingly to ensure compatibility.
 We will also try to provide a bridge as a walk-around in a future release.

 (Updating...)